 Adding this data to your audit should help you to pinpoint your highest and lowest ranking pages, how they’re performing in search engine results pages (SERPs) and which pages are attracting the highest level of conversions in terms of the percentage of impressions turning into clicks.

-Shared Count is a handy free tool for tracking how your content is performing across various social media platforms.
+Shared Count is a handy free tool for tracking how your content is performing on Facebook and Pinterest.
 This tool may be helpful if you don’t currently use a social sharing plugin on your website to track social shares, likes and comments.

 Tip: If you have a WordPress website, you might want to use a social sharing plugin such as Social Warfare – not only does this track how your content is performing on different platforms but it also acts as social proof, showing your audience that other people are sharing and talking about what you have published.